Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 was found.
 If the instance has no descriptor, then the ClassName is compared directly.
 If *recurse* is true, then descendants are also searched, top-down.

+### Instance.GetAttribute
+[Instance.GetAttribute]: #user-content-instancegetattribute
+<code>Instance:GetAttribute(attribute: string): Variant?</code>

+GetAttribute returns the value of *attribute*, or nil if the attribute is not found.

+This function uses the instance's [sym.AttrConfig][Instance.sym.AttrConfig] to select the property to decode from, which is expected to be string-like.
+An error is thrown if the data could not be decoded.

+See the [`rbxattr` format][rbxattr-fmt] for a list of possible attribute value types.

+The [Attributes][Attributes] section provides a more general description of attributes.

+### Instance.GetAttributes
+[Instance.GetAttributes]: #user-content-instancegetattributes
+<code>Instance:GetAttributes(): Dictionary</code>

+GetAttributes returns a dictionary of attribute names mapped to values.

+This function uses the instance's [sym.AttrConfig][Instance.sym.AttrConfig] to select the property to decode from, which is expected to be string-like.
+An error is thrown if the data could not be decoded.

+See the [`rbxattr` format][rbxattr-fmt] for a list of possible attribute value types.

+The [Attributes][Attributes] section provides a more general description of attributes.

 ### Instance.GetChildren
 [Instance.GetChildren]: #user-content-instancegetchildren
 <code>Instance:GetChildren(): Objects</code>